What’s the Difference between 5G and 5GHz Wi-Fi?

 Using your smartphone on the go, listening to streaming music on your laptop, and chillaxing to music on your Sonos wireless speakers all require a connection.
 It’s this connection that forms the internet that we all know and love.

 But there are different kinds of connectivity.
 Cell phone networks are one kind of connection, and the networks at home, work, and school are other forms of connectivity.
 When we talk about 5G, we need to specify what we’re talking about.
+(BTW: we wrote this article about networks to help demystify this tech!)

 What is 5G?